awsdocs/amazon-kendra-developer-guide/doc_source/API_FaqSummary.md

 Required: No

  ** UpdatedAt **   <a name="Kendra-Type-FaqSummary-UpdatedAt"></a>
-The UNIX datetime that the FAQ was last updated\.
+The Unix timestamp when the FAQ was last updated\.
 Type: Timestamp
 Required: No